ctoruno/LAC-Reports/README.md

 4. **Eastern Caribbean**: Pass the string "_carib2_" as an argument to the call in order to generate the plots for  Antigua and Barbuda, Barbados, Dominica, Grenada, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines and Trinidad and Tobago.

 5. **Central America**: Pass the string "_central_" as an argument to the call in order to generate the plots for Belize, Guatemala, Honduras, El Salvador, Costa Rica and Panama.

+6. **USA**: Pass the string "_usa_" as an argument to the call in order to generate the plots for the USA.

 In order to call the RunMe.R with the respective country group, open  your terminal and run the following lines: